-What we are granted not only to believe in Christ but also to suffer for his sake.
+Granted to us not only to believe in Christ but also to suffer for his sake.
 This is part of our salvation and calling.
 This cut across the grain of our thinking.
 Suffering never seems to be a good thing.
 However God is pointing us to suffering in just that way, so we need to sit up and take notice.